wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/e. Windows Node Installation/lesson.md

 All done!
 You have a working node deployed within your docker container!
-In the next lesson, [node configuration](), we will learn how to setup a configuration file of your node.
+In the next lesson, [node configuration](), we will learn how to set up a configuration file of your node.

 ### Waves Package Installation ###

 Waves node installation via package is a more advanced way of node deployment.
 Follow the steps below to install a Waves node:
 1. Install Java (OpenJDK 8).
-    Please, note, if you already have OpenJDK 11 installed, there is no need to roll it back to OpenJDK 8.
+    Please, note, that if you already have OpenJDK 11 installed, there is no need to roll it back to OpenJDK 8.
     The node Installation is supported in both the 8th and the 11th versions.
     Install OpenJDK8 as mentioned in the [documentation](https://access.redhat.com/documentation/en-us/openjdk/8/html/installing_and_using_openjdk_8_for_windows/openjdk8-windows-installation-options).